jeanslack/Videomass/develop/localization_guidelines.md

-# Help translate videomass to other languages
+# Help to translate videomass to other languages
 -----------------

 ### Updates an existing translation
 The following languages have not yet been translated:
 - de_DE German
 - es_ES Spanish
 - fr_FR French
 - pl_PL Polish

-#### Requirements
+> #### Requirements
+>
-- [poEdit](https://poedit.net/): to do the actual translation I recommend poEdit, it allows you to create or update a translation catalog (.po file) from the .pot file.
+> - [poEdit](https://poedit.net/): to do the actual translation I recommend poEdit, it allows you to create or update a translation catalog (.po file) from the .pot file.

-Over time, new releases of Videomass could include new text strings not yet translated.
-To update an existing translation follow these steps:
+Updating an existing translation

-- Download latest release of Videomass from [https://github.com/jeanslack/Videomass/releases]
+- Download latest release of Videomass from https://github.com/jeanslack/Videomass/releases

 - Extract the archive and navigate inside the obtained folder.